-The major features of Wi-Fi 6 and 6E are the same, except for the additional 6 GHz band in 6E, which helps navigate congested networks with ease.
+The major features of Wi-Fi 6 and 6E are the same, except for the additional 6 GHz band in 6E, which helps easily navigate congested networks.
 While the next-generation Wi-Fi 7 doubles the bandwidth and triples the throughput capacity.

 - WiFi 6 vs 6E vs 7: Technical Differences